Kubeinit/kubeinit/README.md

 exit
 ```

-# Escenarios
+# How to run

-## OKD 4.5 cluster with 3 master nodes and [1-10] worker nodes.
+The following example command will deploy a multi-master OKD 4.5 cluster with 1 worker node

-### Requirements

-* Adjust the inventory file and comment/uncomment [the worker nodes](https://github.com/ccamacho/kubeinit/blob/master/hosts/okd/inventory#L66)
- you will need in your cluster.

-### Deployment command
+in a single command and in approximately 30 minutes.

 ```bash
 git clone https://github.com/ccamacho/kubeinit.git